jimfinnis/jcf12/content/teaching/CS123/examples/1/index.md

     }
 ```

-This is OK, but it's a bit
+This is OK, but it's a bit wasteful - we only really need one for the whole
-wasteful - we only really need one for the whole program.
-If all classes
+program.
+If we create several objects, we will end up with something like
-do that, you end up with something like this:
+this:

 {{< figure src="obj1.png" >}}

-with lots of loggers, and all of them could have different severity levels
+Another problem is that all the loggers could have different severity
-(which isn't what we want).
-Later on, I'll write code to let all classes use a
+levels (which isn't what we want).
+Later on, I'll write code to let all
-single logger with ease with a *class variable*.
-I won't do that yet, though.
+objects use a single logger with ease with a *class variable*.
+I won't do that
-Instead, I'll have all objects own a *reference* to just one logger object.
+yet, though.
+Instead, I'll have all objects own a *reference* to just one
+logger object.
 That means they can all share the same logger, like this:

 {{< figure src="obj2.png" >}}

-We can do this by writing the class constructor for SomeClass so
+We can do this by writing the constructor for SomeClass so
 that it takes a Logger as a parameter, which we can then store in
 an instance variable:
 ```java